Business-to-Government (B2G) Integration

 Flow of B2G Integration

-There are three main integration variants through which SAP solutions like SAP S/4HANA, SAP Business Network, SAP Concur, and SAP Business By Design connect with external government platforms:
+There are three main integration variants through which SAP solutions like SAP S/4HANA, SAP Business Network, SAP Concur, and SAP Business by Design connect with external government platforms:

 The choice of integration model depends on the technical requirements of the specific local authority.
-Whenever feasible, secure B2G communication via direct electronic exchange is prioritized.
-A comprehensive list of available options by country and task can be found in the SAP Help Portal (see: Supported Compliance Tasks by Country/Region for SAP S/4HANA Cloud).
+Whenever feasible, secure B2Gcommunication via direct electronic exchange is prioritized.
+A comprehensive list of available options by country and task can be found in the SAP Help Portal (see: Supported Compliance Tasks by Country/Region for SAP S/4HANACloud).

 Initial Steps (Applicable to All Variants)